 Chocolate Macarons Batter Needs to Dry!

 Most macaron recipes will ask that you let the macaron batter rest for a little bit before you bake them.
-I usually let my macarons rest for about 20 minutes before I bake them.
+I usually let my macarons rest for about 1 hour before I bake them.
+It just depends on how humid the environment is, but macarons need to be dry to the touch before you pop them in the oven.

-David Leibovitz didn’t let his dry at all, so following his recipe, I decided to forego letting my macarons rest before baking too.
+David Leibovitz didn’t let his macaron shells dry at all, so following his recipe, I decided to forego letting my macarons rest before baking too.

 I ended up with cracked macarons.
 A devastating sight to see for a hopeful Francophile.